SathyaBhat/sathyasays.com/content/posts/2009-11-21-how-to-make-nvidia-settings-persistent-and-retain-the-settings-in-ubuntu-9-10-karmic-koala.md

 > sudo Xorg -configure

 4. This gives an xorg.conf in your home directory.
-It would be named &#8220;xorg.conf.new&#8221;.
+It would be named "xorg.conf.new".

-5. Take this file to &#8220;/etc/X11&#8221; and rename it &#8216;xorg.conf'.
+5. Take this file to "/etc/X11" and rename it &#8216;xorg.conf'.

-6. Now click &#8220;Save to X configuration file&#8221; in nvidia-settings.
+6. Now click "Save to X configuration file" in nvidia-settings.
 Note that you need root permissions to do this.

 7. Now your settings will be saved.
-Make a copy of that file back in your home directory, if needed, and rename it to &#8220;xorg.conf.new&#8221; (replacing the original).
+Make a copy of that file back in your home directory, if needed, and rename it to "xorg.conf.new" (replacing the original).

 8. You're Done.
 Try logging off and back in.